Tony-T-R-A-N/Tony-T-R-A-N.github.io/README.md

-# This repositry shall be used for educational purposes and presenting my work.
+# This repository shall be used for educational purposes and presenting my work.

 ### Enjoy!